mindspore-lab/mindocr/README.md

 #### Prerequisites

 MindOCR is built on MindSpore AI framework, which supports CPU/GPU/NPU devices.
 MindOCR is compatible with the following framework versions.
-For details, please refer to the installation links.
+For details and installation guideline, please refer to the installation links shown below.

 - mindspore >= 1.9  [[install](https://www.mindspore.cn/install)]
 - python >= 3.7